 Diabetes and bone

 Diabetes mellitus is a widespread metabolic disease, which disrupts the entire organism of patients.
 This also significantly affects bone health.
 The consequences are an increased risk of fractures and a worse healing of bone fractures.
-In order to investigate the connections between this metabolic disease and the bone system, the EU project „FIDELIO“ will start in October 2019.
+In order to investigate the connections between this metabolic disease and the bone system, the EU project „FIDELIO“ is running from 2019 to 2024.
 The European consortium, which is coordinated by scientists from the Faculty of Medicine Carl Gustav Carus of the TU Dresden, is funded by the EU with a total of 3.8 million euros.
 In this framework, 14 ambitious, creative young scientists are trained to tackle the future challenges of an aging society.